4Q-s-r-o/call_log/README.md

 [![pub package](https://img.shields.io/pub/v/call_log.svg)](https://pub.dartlang.org/packages/call_log)

 A Flutter plugin to access and query call history log.\
-Suport for Android only as iOS does not provide API for accessing call history
+Support for Android only as iOS does not provide API for accessing call history

 ## Usage